Technical Insights

 4. Convergence: Optimal parameters are found in 20% of the experiments a traditional DOE would require

-• Comparable or better yield to traditional full DOE
+• Comparable or better yield vs. traditional full DOE (offline benchmark)

 • Knowledge transfer between similar equipment — each new commissioning gets faster